• Skip to primary navigation

 One: Preheat the oven to 180°c (160 fan / 350F/ Gas 4) and line a 20cm square baking tin with non stick baking paper.

-Two: Place the biscoff spread, butter, golden syrup and sugar in a pan and gently melt on a medium heat.
+Two: Place the Biscoff spread, butter, golden syrup and sugar in a pan and gently melt on a medium heat.
 Mix together thoroughly, making sure the butter hasn't separated to the top.
 Using a whisk might help to make sure this doesn't happen.

 Three: Stir in the oats and mix until all the ingredients are combined.